izzypt/CPP/README.md

 # CPP
-This is a repo that holds the fundamental information on CPP.
-It serves as the base for the future CPP modules repos.
+This is a repo that holds the fundamentals to start working on the CPP modules ahead.

 # Intro